mckinsey/vizro/vizro-core/docs/pages/development/contributing.md

 ## Testing

-Tests are handled using the [`pytest`](https://docs.pytest.org/) framework, and test environments are managed by Hatch.
+Tests are handled using the [`pytest`](https://docs.pytest.org/) and [`jest`](https://jestjs.io/) frameworks, and test environments are managed by Hatch.
 To run all tests, run

 ```console
 hatch run test
 ```

+To run only unit tests run `hatch run test-unit`, to run only jest unit tests for javascript functions run `hatch run test-js` and for integration tests only run `hatch run test-integration`.
+Note that Node.js is required for running test written in jest tests.
+Guidelines on how to install Node.js are described when you run the command: `hatch run test-js`.

-To run only unit tests, run `hatch run test-unit` and for integration tests only, run `hatch run test-integration`.
-Note that the latter executes all examples in separate testing sessions due to [this](https://github.com/mckinsey/vizro/issues/10) issue by providing the `-k` tag per example.
+For unit and integration tests, note that the latter executes all examples in separate testing sessions due to [this](https://github.com/mckinsey/vizro/issues/10) issue by providing the `-k` tag per example.

 Arguments are passed through to the underlying `pytest` command, e.g.